How to save money for travel (and stay motivated)

 If you think about it, there are probably lots of ways you could save money.
 Maybe you could meet your friend for coffee-and-catchups in a nearby park with beverages you brought from home, instead of coughing up for a vanilla soy latte and slice of gourmet cake?

-Maybe you could plan your meals in advance so you don't hit up the more expensive corner store at 8pm on a Friday night because you're out of a key ingredient.
-Could you walk, cycle or take public transport on the weekends to save money on petrol?
-Eat at home and just pay for drinks when you go out with friends?
+Maybe you could plan your meals in advance so you don't hit up the more expensive corner store at 8pm on a Friday night because you're out of a key ingredient (or worse, get takeout).
+Could you walk, cycle or take off-peak public transport on the weekends?
+Eat at home and just pay for a drink when you go out with friends?
+Could you do a quick search for coupons or discount codes before checking out your online shopping cart?

 Try to make small steps towards your goal everyday and celebrate the moments when you spend less than you could have.